-- 2-72 (1) The Executive Director may set the dates on which sessions of the training course will begin. - (2) The Credentials Committee may direct that an articled student be given priority in selection of the training course session that the student wishes to attend if the student is or will be - (a) articling outside the Lower Mainland, - (b) articling as the only student in a firm, or - (c) employed as a law clerk. - (3) Before registering in the training course, an articled student or applicant must make application for enrolment under Rule 2-54 (1) [Enrolment in the admission program]. - (4) To register in a training course session, an articled student or applicant must - (a) pay to the Society the fee for the training course specified in Schedule 1, and - (b) deliver to the Executive Director - (i) an application for registration, and - (ii) the principal's consent to the training course session chosen. - (5) The Executive Director must deliver to each student who was registered in a training course session and to each student's principal, a transcript stating whether the student passed or failed the training course.
+- 2-72 (1) The Executive Director may set the dates on which sessions of the training course will begin. - (2) The Credentials Committee may direct that a student be given priority in selection of the training course session that the student wishes to attend if the student is or will be - (a) articling outside the Lower Mainland, - (b) articling as the only student in a firm, or - (c) employed as a law clerk. - (3) Before registering in the training course, - (a) an articled student or applicant, other than a law clerk, must make application for enrolment under Rule 2-54 (1) [Enrolment in the admission program], and - (b) a law clerk must deliver to the Executive Director written confirmation from the applicable court of the law clerk's acceptance as a law clerk. - (4) To register in a training course session, an articled student, law clerk or applicant must - (a) pay to the Society the fee for the training course specified in Schedule 1, and - (b) deliver to the Executive Director - (i) an application for training course registration, and - (ii) in the case of an articled student, the principal's consent to the training course session chosen.

-- (6) [rescinded] - (7) An articled student may apply in writing to the Credentials Committee for exemption from all or a portion of the training course, and the Committee may, in its discretion, grant all or part of the exemption applied for with or without conditions, if the student has - (a) successfully completed a bar admission course in another Canadian jurisdiction, or - (b) engaged in the active practice of law in a common law jurisdiction outside Canada for at least 5 full years.
+- (5) The Executive Director must deliver to each student who was registered in a training course session and to each student's principal, if applicable, a transcript stating whether the student passed or failed the training course. - (6) [rescinded] - (7) An articled student or law clerk may apply in writing to the Credentials Committee for exemption from all or a portion of the training course, and the Committee may, in its discretion, grant all or part of the exemption applied for with or without conditions, if the student or law clerk has - (a) successfully completed a bar admission course in another Canadian jurisdiction, or - (b) engaged in the active practice of law in a common law jurisdiction outside Canada for at least 5 full years.